qutip/qutip/benchmark/README.md

     $ python qutip_benchmark.py -o qutip-benchmarks.json

-* Use benchmark-ratio.py to generate benchmark-data.js which is used by the d3
-  script in benchmark.html.
+* Use benchmark-comparison.py to generate benchmark-data.js which is used by the d3 script in benchmark.html.
 It should take two arguments specifying which benchmark runs to compare::

-    python benchmark-ration.py qutip-benchmark.json matlab-benchmark.json
+    python benchmark-comparison.py -i qutip-benchmark.json -r matlab-benchmark.json -o benchmark_data.js

 * The html file and d3 scripts uses benchmark_data.js to render the comparison graphics.